 The rise of Uber and related app-based ride services presented Florida attorneys, judges, and lawmakers with some unique legal questions.
 Unlike most taxi and for-hire driving services, Uber doesn't own the vehicles used to transport riders and doesn't actually employ Uber drivers.

-Uber describes itself as a technology company that works by allowing registered Uber drivers to use its online platforms, such as the Uber smartphone application, to accept transportation requests from local Uber users.
+Uber describes itself as a technology company that allows registered Uber drivers to use its online platforms, such as the Uber smartphone application, to accept transportation requests from local Uber users.
 Uber drivers use their personal vehicles, work on their own schedules, and are paid as independent contractors.
-Drivers do not need special taxi or commercial driver’s licenses to provide these services.
-Uber’s services are closer to paying a friend to drive you to the airport than hiring a taxi.
+Drivers do not need special taxi or commercial driver's licenses to provide these services.
+Uber's services are similar to paying a friend to drive you to the airport instead of hiring a taxi.

 In the past, Florida residents injured in an Uber accident could not recover compensation from the Uber driver's private car insurance policy or Uber itself, as Uber didn't employ the driver or own the car.
 Instead, personal injury claimants were limited to direct claims against Uber drivers.
 Florida passed a special law in 2017 designed to address these legal concerns.

-Uber’s services are commonly referred to as ride-sharing, ride-sourcing, or app-based ride services.
+Uber's services are commonly referred to as ridesharing, ride-sourcing, or app-based ride services.
 Florida refers to companies that provide these services as transportation network companies (TNC).
-Drivers that contract with TNCs are referred to as TNC drivers, while passengers are called TNC riders.
+Drivers who contract with TNCs are referred to as TNC drivers, while passengers are called TNC riders.
 These are the legal terms used to describe Uber, Uber drivers, and Uber passengers in Florida.

-The comprehensive TNC law defines the types of businesses that qualify as transportation network companies, including Uber, as well as:
+The comprehensive TNC law (Florida Statutes § 627.748) defines the types of businesses that qualify as transportation network companies, including Uber, and also:

 - Defines when an Uber ride legally starts and ends.

-- Explains when an Uber driver is considered an independent contractor and when he or she is considered an Uber employee.
+- Explains when an Uber driver is considered an independent contractor and when they are considered an Uber employee

-Uber must comply with the regulations set forth in Florida’s TNC law or it could face criminal charges.
-If Uber fails to abide by certain safety and insurance provisions, the company opens itself up to civil liability for injuries suffered in an Uber accident.
+Uber must comply with the regulations in Florida's TNC law, or it could face criminal charges.
+If Uber fails to abide by certain safety and insurance provisions, it opens itself up to civil liability for injuries suffered in an Uber accident.